Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Methodology

 \section{Methodology}

-We now describe our multimodal dataset and the analytical tools along with the dataset.
+We now describe our multimodal dataset and the accompanying analytical tools.
 First, we provide an overview of the problem setting.
-We then introduce the collection of our dataset, including the Satellite images.
-Next, we describe the multimodal approaches that integrate both network embeddings and visual embeddings from the images.
+We then introduce the dataset collection, including the Satellite images.
+Next, we describe the multimodal approaches that integrate network and visual image embeddings.
 Finally, we design a causal analysis framework on top of the multimodal embeddings.